stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - token,
 - userinfo,
 - supported claims
--  public-keys endpoints to interact with it.
+-  JWKSet endpoints to interact with it.

  <aside class="success">The Discovery document for itsme® service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>